DehuaZhao/doubanjiang/README_en.md

 }
 ```

 Amusingly enough, in an [article by the CEO of Douban.com (in Chinese)][douban-movie-qna], he claims that Movie rating is translated into 0-10 from the original user stars.
-Unfortunately, that is not true.
+Unfortunately, that is not how they implement this.

 ## How this extension works